 SFASU O&M candidates will be required to come to the Nacogdoches campus for 6 weeks of training in the summer.
 Room and board are the financial responsibility of the candidate.
 Candidates are also responsible for any required travel costs to and from summer training.
 Contact the program facilitator for more information about room and board/lodging options for SFASU O&M cane classes.

 Candidates will be responsible for ordering and paying for their books.
 However, some ESCs have either books to loan or funds to help defray the cost of the books.
-Contact your regional education service center for more information.
-Go to www.tsbvi.edu/esc#ESC for ESC contact information.
+Contact your regional education service center for more information (page 21).